 This page includes a comprehensive list of online EdD programs with a concentration or emphasis in K-12 or PreK-12 educational leadership.
 Students interested in the field may also want to check out our broader Education Administration page for more programs that can prepare students for leadership roles in primary schools.
 Those looking to focus on a specific subject area (e.g., STEM, reading), or who are specifically interested in teacher leadership as opposed to educational administration, should visit our Curriculum and Instruction page.

 Curriculum for Online EdD Programs in K-12 Leadership

 There are a variety of online EdD programs in K-12 Leadership for students to choose from, each with its own unique curriculum and requirements.
 While some programs focus on kindergarten through 12th grade as a whole, or even preschool through 12th (P-12), others break it up by grades, concentrating on just elementary or high school, for example.
-There are also programs that focus on one or two specific subjects, such as reading or science.
 Additionally, it is important to note that while certain programs offer a curriculum dedicated solely to K-12 leadership, others offer K-12 as a specialization option within a more general EdD in Organizational or Educational Leadership program.
 Example programs include:

 - Online Doctor of Education in K-12 Administration

 - Online Doctor of Education with a Specialization in P-12 Administrative Leadership

 - Online Doctor of Education with a Specialization in Early Childhood Education

 - Online Doctor of Education in Educational Leadership – K-12 Leadership in Urban School Settings Concentration